dsl16/stranger-things/README.md

 # stranger-things
 The primary goal of this repo is to hold all the various projects I build in my free time.
-I'm hoping to grow in my software development skills.
+I'm hoping to grow in my software engineering skills.
 There's a lot to learn!
 So hopefully this repo will grow to hold many, many projects.

+## Why Software Engineering?
+I think I'm starting to acknowledge that I'm really more of an engineer than anything else.
+I like to solve problems by building solutions.
+That's different than medicine - where your focus is on treatment and using the most up-to-date solution - which has been a distracting path of potential for a long time.
+I'm still thinking through this choice (after all, once you have an MD, you have it for life), but for now, I certainly won't regret working on projects like these.

 ## List of Completed Projects
 - OH Anomaly Detection: Detect anomalies in Outcome Health processes and alert users via Slack